alejandroguillen-ai/rental-price-predictor/PROJECT_PLAN.md

 ## 1. Context and motivation

 Portfolio project aimed at demonstrating end-to-end Data/ML skills: from data ingestion to deploying a model in production.
-Part of a series of 3 projects (ML pipeline, NLP/LLM, MLOps).

 ## 2. Problem definition